 DEFERRED TAX ASSETS.
 In conjunction with the recapitalization, our stockholders made an election under section 338(h)(10) of the Internal Revenue Code of 1986, as amended.
 Such election resulted in a step-up in the tax basis of the underlying assets.
 The resulting net deferred tax asset of \$99.5 million is expected to be realized over 15 years through future tax deductions which are expected to reduce future tax payments.
-It is possible that the Internal Revenue Service may contend that the reorganization and liquidating distribution that CRL Acquisition LLC will undertake prior to the offering should be integrated with our original recapitalization.
+It is possible that the Internal Revenue Service may contend that the reorganization and liquidating distribution that CRL Acquisition LLC is expected to undertake in connection with the offering should be integrated with our original recapitalization.
 If the Internal Revenue Service were successful, the expected future tax benefits from the election would not be available, and we would be required to write off the related deferred tax assets by recording a non-recurring expense in our results of operations in an amount equal to such deferred tax assets.
 See Note (8) to the consolidated financial statements.
-We believe that the pre-offering reorganization and liquidating distribution should not have any impact upon the election for federal income tax purposes.
+We believe that the reorganization and liquidating distribution should not have any impact upon the election for federal income tax purposes.
 However, the Internal Revenue Service may reach a different conclusion.
-See "Risk Factors--Tax benefits we expect to be available in the future may be subject to challenge.'
+See "Risk Factors--Tax benefits we expect to be available in the future may be subject to challenge."

 EXTRAORDINARY CHARGES RELATED TO THE OFFERING.
-As discussed previously in "Use of Proceeds," we expect to repay approximately \$144.3 million in outstanding indebtedness.
-In connection with this repayment we expect to pay premiums and write off deferred financing costs resulting in an extraordinary loss on early debt extinguishment of \$28.9 million, net of tax benefits of \$15.6 million.
+As discussed previously in "Use of Proceeds," we expect to repay approximately \$164.6 million in outstanding indebtedness.
+In connection with this repayment we expect to pay premiums and write off deferred financing costs resulting in an extraordinary loss on early debt extinguishment of \$29.3 million, net of tax benefits of \$15.8 million.
+If we refinance our existing credit facility as described under "Risk Factors - We may be required to refinance our existing credit facility", the extraordinary loss on early debt extinguishment would be \$32.0 million, net of tax benefits of \$17.2 million.